prPMDev/elevateli/elevateli-extension/README.md

 3. Click the pin icon to keep it visible in your toolbar

 ### From Chrome Web Store (Coming Soon)
-The extension is currently in alpha testing.
+The extension is currently in alpha testing with production deployment (v1.0.1).
 Chrome Web Store release coming soon!

 ## How to Use